 People use Slack instead of Teams because it’s a simple and centralized tool for communication that allows you to integrate with various apps.
 This doesn’t necessarily mean Slack is better than Teams or vice versa.
 Both apps have advantages and disadvantages when it comes to overall features.

-While Teams is a part of the Microsoft ecosystem, Slack also provides many integrations.
-It’s up to you to decide which one will benefit your remote teams best.
+While Teams is part of the Microsoft ecosystem, Slack also provides many integrations.
+You decide which one will best benefit your remote teams.

 Planning to move to another city while working at home?
 Here’s a list of the best cities for remote workers.